SaltyChiang/VapourSynth-Plugins-Stub-Generator/README.md

 Now open your [VSCode](https://code.visualstudio.com/) and enable [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), set `python.languageServer` to `Pylance` and then you should see the autocompletion for vapoursynth functions works.

 This works by using python stub file, so your language server should have ability to use `.pyi` files.
-[Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) in VSCode works perfectly for me, and Jedi works but not so good.
+[Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) in VSCode works perfectly for me, and I'm wondering how to make Jedi work with it.